Shaon2221/Real-Time-Tweet-Analysis-on-US-Election-2020/README.md

 # Motivation
 Politics is unavoidable.
-It plays an important role in our daily life, we like it or not.
-Election of United States of America will be held on 3rd November.
-Every maintstream media and think-tanks are doing survey an rsearch.
+It plays an important role in our daily life, we like it or not!
+Election of United States of America will be held on 3rd November,2020.
+Every maintstream media and think-tanks are doing survey and rsearch.
 I wanted to do it on my way!

 # Objectives
 - Creating a report similar to conventional survey